StabbyCutyou/moldova/README.md

 I'll continue to add support for more random value categories.
 There are also hooks to support ascii-only string generation, but as of yet it is not implemented.

 Add proper support for escaping control characters, so they are not interpreted as part of a token.
 These characters are {, }, :, and |.

-Ability to specify a timezone for now / time tokens

 # License